JasonLocklin/Dissertation/SA/Results.md

 $t( 27 ) = -5.88$, $\text{p} < 0.001$, respectively
 ).
 A correction for
 family-wise error was not applied, as the blocks should be considered a type of replication.
-The likelyhood of one of the four test-trial tests producing an erronously significant result, by chance, is 0.2.
-However, the likelyhood of 3 erronous in 4 tests results, as above, would be 0.0001.
+The likelihood of one of the four test-trial tests producing an erroneously significant result, by chance, is 0.2.
+However, the likelihood of 3 erroneous in 4 tests results, as above, would be 0.0001.